Sanctions Screening: Challenges and Control Considerations

-For example, the NYDFS requires that attributes for sanctions screening programmes address links between the risk assessment and the screening programme configuration.
-Specifically, the tools used to screen for sanctions exposure must be based on the risk assessment, configured in a risk-based manner and tested to ensure they provide results in accordance with the identified risks; in addition, the entity must document links between risks identified and the configuration of the sanctions screening programme.
+For example, NYDFS requires that sanctions screening attributes address links between the risk assessment and the screening programme configuration.
+Specifically, screening tools must be based on the risk assessment, configured in a risk-based manner and tested to ensure they provide results in accordance with the identified risks; in addition, the entity must document links between risks identified and the configuration of the sanctions screening.
 This is an important reminder that entities should not just implement software to address general sanctions risks; rather, they should identify specific sanctions risks and then develop or procure software that sufficiently addresses those identified risks.

 Internal controls – due diligence

 To properly screen for potential sanctions violations, sufficient due diligence must be performed.
 During customer onboarding, the entity must obtain and verify key information to identify the customer, including, but not limited to, name, alternate names, address, date of birth, registration number and country of incorporation, residence or nationality.
 These attributes are useful during subsequent sanctions screening as they help determine if a potential sanctions match is valid.
 The entity should also understand ultimate beneficial ownership (UBO) information, key trading partners and supply chain information, where relevant.
 UBO information, in particular, is relevant in determining if a person or company falls within the sanctions restrictions due to their beneficial ownership of a sanctioned entity.
 Before processing transactions, the company may need to understand the counterparty UBO, supply chain information, shipping information and mergers and acquisitions (M&A) due diligence information, including UBOs, controllers, goods and services and origin of goods.
-If insufficient due diligence is performed during onboarding and before transactions occur, it is difficult to have an effective sanctions screening programme in place later, when necessary and relevant information is not present with which to identify potential sanctions violations.
+UBO issues have taken on greater priority in recent years, including, for example, in the landmark US Anti-Money Laundering Act of 2020, which requires (among many other things) that the Financial Crimes Enforcement Network establish a registry of beneficial ownership information.
+At the time of writing, those efforts are underway.
+If insufficient due diligence is performed during onboarding and before transactions occur, it is difficult to put an effective sanctions screening programme in place later, when necessary and relevant information with which to identify potential sanctions violations is not present.

 Internal controls – screening